FedericoCantarelli/FedericoCantarelli/README.md

 Data and development are not only my job, but they are also my hobby.
 For this reason, I like to constantly learn new programming languages or computer science framework. <br/>
 I’m currently learning 🌱
 * Google Cloud Professional Data Engineer learning path
-* Data Science, Data Pipeline and ML Enginnering on GCP
-* Flutter
 * Go
+* Web Scraping with Selenium and BeautifulSoup
+* Data Engineering, ML Engineeting and Data Science on GCP
 * Algorithmic Forex Trading with Python

 ## Currently Reading 📘